The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 Many lenders will let you keep a car after bankruptcy as long as you're current on the payment and continue to make the payment after the case ends.
 The lender will give you the title when you pay the amount due under the discharged contract.

-This arrangement works well because if the car breaks down or is in an accident, the filer can stop making payments and give the vehicle back to the lender.
+This arrangement works well because if the car breaks down or is in an accident, the filer can stop making payments and return the vehicle to the lender.
 However, without a contract in place, the payments aren't reflected on the filer's credit report, and the lender can repossess the car at any time.

 Filers who don't want to risk losing the vehicle can sign a new contract called a "reaffirmation agreement."
 Although you might be able to convince the lender to agree to better terms, you should assume they'll remain the same because the lender isn't obligated to modify the loan.
 Therefore, while signing a reaffirmation agreement can help you keep a car in Chapter 7 bankruptcy, it isn't a tool you should rely on if you're behind on your payments.